Bikepacking: Here’s how to pick your perfect bike

 Cons:

-- Least space to store your stuff
+- Least storage space for your gear

-- Least luxurious lifestyle
+- Offers the least luxurious lifestyle

 - Less suitable for long trips